 "Well, you know, what do we believe these days?
 Gosh I was just thinking of them - I mean I don't disbelieve anything that scientists or social scientists think these days, really," he said.

-hat scientists or social scientists think these days, really,
+hat scientists or social scientists think these days, really," he said.

 "But - though it's not the issue it was - you believe the Trinity, the particular Incarnation, the resurrection, in Christianity?" she effectively asked.